 On top of the performance variables above, hockey players must then translate their advanced physiological adaptations into actual sport skills.
 Hockey players skills fall into two categories

-1. Skating Skills - Skating in hockey is a lot different than speed skating or figure skating.
+Skating in hockey is a lot different than speed skating or figure skating.
 This is mainly due to the opposing team chasing you, controlling the puck, OR checking a player into the boards!
-Players will need to use their power and higher neuromuscular efficiency to be able to maneuver and change direction at top speeds.
+Players will need to train to use their power and higher neuromuscular efficiency to be able to maneuver and change direction at top speeds.
 This can include traversing the rink, skating backward, or turn on a dime.

 With the use of VertiMax’s resistance cords, creating explosive power is easy.
 In fact, this was the primary purpose of it’s design.
-VertiMax can be attached to the waist, legs, arms, and even implements like a hockey stick to increase production forces with the integration of multiple straps.
+VertiMax can be attached to the waist, legs, arms, and even implements like an ice hockey stick for increased production forces with the integration of multiple straps.
 Unlike previous attempts of creating resistance for athletic movements, VertiMax allows an athlete to move freely with constant tension and the option of having up to 45yds of resistance.
 It’s efficiency comes from effectively placing an appropriate load on the muscles to allow movements yet demanding greater force output.

 Even if hockey players can’t get on the ice, they can improve their stick-handling skills on land.
 Simply set up various obstacles and have the athlete maneuver around them while controlling the ball.
 Move forward, laterally, and backward to train for any possible situation so that the athlete has complete dominance of the puck once on the ice.